JeremyGelb/geocmeans/JOSS/paper.md

 $v_i$ the cluster *i* \
 *m* the fuzzyness parameter

-* `SFCMeans`, the SFCM algorithm, requiring two more parameters *W* and *α*. *W* is a spatial weight matrix used to calculate a spatially lagged version of the dataset *x*. *α* is used to control the weight of the spatially lagged dataset.
+* `SFCMeans`, the SFCM algorithm, requiring two more parameters *W* and \alpha. *W* is a spatial weight matrix used to calculate a spatially lagged version of the dataset *x*. \alpha is used to control the weight of the spatially lagged dataset.
 If $\alpha = 0$ then SFCM degenerates to a simple FCM.
 If $\alpha = 1$ the same weight is given to the original and lagged dataset.
 If $\alpha = 2$ then the spatially lagged dataset has a weight doubled in comparison with the original dataset, and so on...
 The integration of the spatially lagged dataset modifies the formula updating the membership matrix and the formula updating the centers of clusters.

 $$u_{ik} = \frac{(||x_{k} - v{_i}||^2 + \alpha||\bar{x_{k}} - v{_i}||^2)^{(-1/(m-1))}}{\sum_{j=1}^c(||x_{k} - v{_j}||^2 + \alpha||\bar{x_{k}} - v{_j}||^2)^{(-1/(m-1))}}$$